rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-73f79474097d1a48-sebi-circular-on-minimum-information-to-be-provided-to-the-audit-committee-and-s.md

 source: bse
 stocks: []
 tags:
+- compliance
+- disclosure
+- ease-of-doing-business
+- industry-standards
 - related-party-transactions
 - rpt
-- audit-committee
+- sebi
 - shareholder-approval
-- sebi-circular
-- compliance
-- disclosure-requirements
-- ease-of-doing-business
-- industry-standards
+- system-audit
 title: SEBI Circular on Minimum Information to be Provided to the Audit Committee and Shareholders for Approval of Related Party Transactions
 ---